 As a freelancer, it’s easy to lose sight of the “big picture.”
-You are a contracted to do one thing e.g. develop a new logo or write regular blog posts.
+You are contracted to do one thing e.g. draw a new logo or write regular blog posts.
 The manager provides you with all of the details to get started; you get the job done; forward an invoice and sign off that client.

 Did you learn something from that job?
 Maybe.
 But most likely not.